Jejomar Binay: Political career

-Mayor of Makati (1988–1998; 2001–2010)
+Mayor of Makati

-First to third terms (1988–1998)
+First and second stints (1986–1998)

 On February 27, 1986, Binay became one of President Corazon Aquino’s first appointed local officials after Mayor Nemesio Yabut died while in office during the EDSA Revolution.
+He was later appointed as the OIC governor of Metro Manila, serving from 1987 to 1988, when he resigned to focus on his mayoralty campaign in Makati.
 He was elected in his own right on January 18, 1988, and was reelected on May 11, 1992, and on May 8, 1995.
-Binay was known as the first city mayor of Makati, as the municipality became a highly-urbanized city on February 4, 1995.
+Binay was known as the first city mayor of Makati, as the municipality became a highly urbanized city on February 4, 1995.

 He joined pro-democracy forces in preventing the mutinies against the Aquino administration from being successful.
 His active role in the defense of the Constitution earned him the nickname "Rambotito" (or little Rambo, after the screen hero), the Outstanding Achievement Medal and a special commendation from Aquino.
 He became term-limited in 1998 and his position was kept by his wife Elenita.

-Fourth to sixth terms (2001–2010)
+Third stint (2001–2010)

-On May 14, 2001, Binay reclaimed his post as mayor of Makati, winning over actor, television host, and then-vice mayor Edu Manzano in a landslide victory and became a critic of President Gloria Macapagal Arroyo.
+Following the May 14, 2001 election, Binay reclaimed his post as mayor of Makati, winning over actor, television host, and then-vice mayor Edu Manzano in a landslide victory and became a critic of President Gloria Macapagal Arroyo.
+In 2004, he became the general campaign manager of Fernando Poe Jr.'s unsuccessful presidential bid.
 He won his fifth term on May 10, 2004, by a large margin against 1st district councilor Oscar Ibay.
 He ran for his sixth and last term as mayor on May 14, 2007, and won again by a significant margin beating incumbent senator and actor Lito Lapid.
-His margin over Lapid was then considered as the largest margin in a local election in Makati City.
+His margin over Lapid was then considered as the largest margin in a local election in Makati.

-In October 2006, the Department of the Interior and Local Government (DILG) issued a suspension order against Makati Mayor Jejomar Binay, Vice Mayor Ernesto Mercado, and all members of the city council following an accusation of 'ghost employees' on the city payroll by former vice mayor Roberto Brillante, a political rival.
+In October 2006, the Department of the Interior and Local Government (DILG) issued a suspension order against Binay, Vice Mayor Ernesto Mercado, and all members of the city council following an accusation of 'ghost employees' on the city payroll by former vice mayor Roberto Brillante, a political rival.
 Refusing to cooperate with the suspension order, Binay barricaded himself inside the Makati City Hall.
-Among those who expressed support were former president Corazon Aquino, actress Susan Roces – the widow of the late movie star and 2004 opposition presidential candidate Fernando Poe Jr. – and several Catholic bishops.
+Among those who expressed support were former president Corazon Aquino, actress Susan Roces (widow of Fernando Poe Jr.), and several Catholic bishops.
 After a three-day stand-off, the Court of Appeals issued a temporary restraining order.
 Before it lapsed, the court issued an injunction order, thereby preventing the Office of the President from enforcing its suspension order until the case was resolved.